The Ultimate Guide to Graduate School Scholarships

 • Private scholarships — Organizations, churches, and groups offer this type of scholarship.

-When to Apply for Scholarships and Grants?
+When to Apply for Scholarships and Grants for Graduate School?

 You should start applying for scholarships for master's degrees or doctoral degrees as soon as you're accepted into a graduate program — preferably before the school year starts so that you can find funding options.
-Deadlines for scholarships are between October and May.

 You should know that scholarships are awarded on a first-come, first-served basis.
 Always check for new scholarships to make sure you’re not missing out on any good opportunities.
 Usually, scholarships don't have to be paid back, but be sure to read the terms and conditions.